 After your dog’s diagnosis, your veterinarian may recommend some of the following:

 - Urinary acidifiers or alkalinizers

-- Surgery or other procedures to remove bladder stones or tumor
+- Surgery to remove bladder stones or tumor

 - Surgery to correct congenital abnormality